gribot-robotics/documentation/README.md

-# Project ond documentation rganization
+# Project and documentation organization

-The project and documentation are organized into 6 main phase.
-A list of activities and deliverables are asociated to each phase.

-* Planning
-* Concept Development
-* System-Level Design
-* Detail Design
+At the time being, the project documentation is organized into two main folders:

-* Testing and Refinement
+* Requirement
-* Production Ramp-Up
+* Specifications

+New folders will appear as long as the project evolvre.

+A folder called "old_spec" still exists in the document hierarchy, but it will desapear soon.

+The project documentation is in constant evolution: it is continuously improved, as developments progress, and it is enriched with the arrival of new functionalities.

 # Specifications

-Gribot specifications are written in docbook, with Oxygen XML Editor.
+For the time being, Gribot documents are written in docbook, with Oxygen XML Editor.

 Specification are beinbg reorganized.
 The old specification are located in folder old_spec/out/pdf/main.pdf, while the new will be split according to the project steps in different folder.